 - In some situations, for example in case of widespread power outages, you might want to ask students to respond to let you know that they are able to receive your emails.

 - You could post your lecture notes, handouts, and/or slides on Blackboard or Canvas.
 You could add questions for reflection to guide students through the material.

 - You could use Panopto to create a narrated version of your slides that can then be posted on Blackboard or Canvas.

 - You might meet synchronously with your students using Zoom, Skype, or Google Hangouts.

-- Browse the Faculty Stories page for examples of how Georgetown faculty have used these strategies to communicate with students.
+- Browse the Faculty Examples page for examples of how Georgetown faculty have used these strategies to communicate with students.